 Four years before the Court struck down a Connecticut law banning the sale, dissemination, and use of contraceptive devices in the landmark case of Griswold v Connecticut, the Court considered a declaratory judgment action seeking to enjoin future enforcement of the law on the grounds that it violated the Constitution (Poe v Ullman (1961)).
 On a 5 to 4 vote, the Court dismissed the action for lack of a case or controversy.
 The Court noted that no prosecution under the challenged law was pending, that only one prosecution had ever been brought under the law, and that contraceptives were openly sold in Connecticut drugstores.
 Writing for the Court, Justice Frankfurter concluded that the plaintiffs failed to show the real threat of prosecution necessary to have their case heard.
 Frankfurter declared, "This Court cannot be umpire to debates concerning harmless, empty shadows."
 Four dissenters took strong issue with the Court's dismissal of the case.
 Dissenting Justice John Harlan concluded the suit was neither collusive nor too abstract for resolution, and that the threat of prosecution under the law was real.

-it will choose to prosecute someone in the position of the
+whether it will choose to prosecute someone in the

 2. Is a "controversy" different than a "case"--or just a type of case (i.e., criminal "cases" and civil "controversies")?